manuito/sicobo/readme.md

-# Sicobo - Simple personal commic book collection management
+# Sicobo - Simple personal comic book collection management

 Made for personal use - simple, light, open solution.
 Books are added by ISBN code, and data are identified in Azure bing cognitive services and google books public APIs.